apisnetworks/apiscp-docs/docs/admin/Metrics.md

 Compression chunk intervals are determined by *[telemetry]* => *compression_chunk*.
 Larger intervals require less storage but lose details.
 By default, 1 hour intervals are chosen for data older than 1 week, which reduces metric storage requirements by 10x.
 Once compressed, all data points in that window is replaced by a single data point.

-Additionally, **archival compression** is enabled for data older than 48 hours via *[telemetry]* => *archival_compression*.
-Archival compression formats data as a contiguous segments in PostgreSQL that *may not* be altered (INSERT, UPDATE) without first decompressing all data.
+Additionally, **archival compression** may be enabled for data older than 48 hours via *[telemetry]* => *archival_compression*.
+Archival compression formats data as a contiguous segments in PostgreSQL that *may not* be altered (INSERT, DELETE, UPDATE) without first decompressing all data.
 Data may be removed while in archival compression. `telemetry:decompress_all()` synchronously inflates all archived chunks.
 Once updated, enable compression once again using `telemetry:reinitialize_compression()`.

 ```bash
 # Show metric storage usage